sfreiberg/zbxutils/README.md

 zbxutils
 ======

 Zbxutils is a small/simple library for interacting with Zabbix agents and servers.
-At the moment it marshals and unmarshals data according to what Zabbix expects.
+At the moment it marshals and unmarshals data according to the protocol Zabbix expects.

 License
 =======